gpantel/MolPainter/CONTRIBUTING.md

-# Contributing to MolPainter
+# Contributing

 We thank you for using our project and we'd love to hear from you.

+Contributions may include, for example,
+* New tutorials
+* Additional functions for modifying molecules after painting
+* Taking input files and generating output files in different formats

-# Asking for Help
+# Contact

-You can email us at
+You can contact us

-* Open a discussion on GitHub
+* Opening a discussion on GitHub
-* Email us
+* Contacting @gpantel via email

 # Reporting Issues